iambumblehead/simpletime/README.md

 ### overview

-simpletime functions manipulatie dates and convert dates to and from unicode format.
-It does not provide internationalized dates -use [worldtime][1] for that.
+simpletime functions manipulatie dates and convert dates to and from unicode format. i18n unsupported ([worldtime][1]).

-what's good about this script:

  * format and unformat dates using unicode [forms][2]
  * create and use `YMDArr` objects to simplify time manipulation